danbz/aesthetic-programming/source/2-VariableGeometry/Readme.md

 }
 ```
 ## Basic Arithmetic Operators
-You can also do arithmetic operations in programming, and this is commonly done in the arguments of a function.
+You can also do %arithmetic operations% in programming, and this is commonly done in the arguments of a function.
 Here is a list of basic arithmetic operators:

 - add(+): For addition and concatenation, which is applicable to both numbers and text/characters.
 - subtract(-)